Skip to content

 Best Practices#

-1. Clear docstrings - The LLM uses docstrings to understand tools
+1. Clear sem declarations - The LLM uses sem descriptions to understand tools

 2. Descriptive parameters - Name parameters clearly